neonichu/yolo/README.md

 YOLO will create a temporary application bundle for you automatically and run it in the simulator.
 Please make sure that the given executable was compiled for the iOS simulator.

-:warn: When using this, keep in mind that there is a lot of truth behind the name - it is an extreme simplification of building application bundles and only supports a small set of features.
+:warning: When using this, keep in mind that there is a lot of truth behind the name - it is an extreme simplification of building application bundles and only supports a small set of features.